 6.1.1 Disciplinary Procedures

-The Dean, together with the Tutors, is principally responsible for all matters of discipline relating to junior members.
-She is empowered by the College Council to levy fines of up to £150, as well as making additional charges to recover the costs of, for example, damage and cleaning.
+The Dean and Assistant Dean, together with the Tutors, are principally responsible for all matters of discipline relating to junior members.
+They are empowered by the College Council to levy fines of up to £150, as well as making additional charges to recover the costs of, for example, damage and cleaning.
 Minor misdemeanours usually result suspension of certain privileges, and/or community service.
 However, aggravated offences will be dealt with more severely and in no circumstances will a plea that drunkenness reduced an individual’s judgement be entertained as a mitigating factor.

-The Dean delegates to the Porters the responsibility to deal with very minor misdemeanours, either by a warning or by reporting the offender to his or her Tutor or the Dean.
+The Deans delegate to the Porters the responsibility to deal with very minor misdemeanours, either by a warning or by reporting the offender to his or her Tutor or the Deans.
 You are expected to comply with all reasonable requests or instructions issued by a Porter (e.g. to turn down music volume or ask noisy guests to be quiet).
 In the first instance, the Head Porter may investigate minor incidents, and you are expected to co-operate with her in such matters.

 The College’s Rules for Student Conduct, Academic and Tutorial Regulations, and Regulations Governing Clubs and Societies provide the details of the processes and procedures as well as of the basic assumptions underlying student discipline matters in Selwyn College.
 They lay out the rules and regulations, stipulate mechanisms for appeals, and furthermore lay out those areas where the College lacks the expertise and resources to investigate especially serious and complex cases.
 In those cases, but also in others, students are also subject to the University’s rules and regulations and some matters are reserved for investigation by the Office of Student Conduct, Complaints and Appeals (OSCCA).
 For example, matters involving students from different Colleges may be better resolved through OSCCA than by one or more Colleges.
 In cases where misbehaviour is of a criminal nature, College action may be deferred until the outcome of investigations by the police and any possible prosecution.